 Compare Hidden Fees Before Booking

 Cost-saving measures in the airline industry have made it so every airline has a different fee structure.
 Will you be paying for your bags?
 Drinks?
 Extra legroom?
 Carry-on luggage?
 It seems that just about everything has a price tag, but that varies from airline to airline.
-Check this handy chart to see what extra fees you will be paying before you book your flight.
 Some discount airlines are notoriously bad for trying to hook you in with a super cheap deal but then charging you for everything from your carry-on bag to the right to pick your seat.
 Make sure you are comparing apples to apples when you decide what a good deal is.

 Many families love Southwest because of their unique boarding process and their flexible change fees, which are the best in the airline industry.
 Free bags help as well.
 JetBlue has a great reputation as a fun, family-friendly airline.
 Others swear by the Spirit $9 Fare Club, which can be a great option for those who have figured out how to travel light.
 But I had such a terrible experience on a recent Frontier flight that I nearly vowed to avoid all discount airlines in the future.
 My best advice if you want to save a few dollars by flying discount airlines is to read the fine print carefully before you purchase your tickets and make sure that the extra fees your family will need to travel comfortably still leave room for a cost savings.

 Set Up Alerts